cpske/ISP/web/django.md

 Python is easy to learn and fun to program.

 * [Dive into Python 3](http://www.diveintopython3.net/) - Django recommends.
+* [Python Tutorial](https://docs.python.org/3/tutorial/) on Python official site.
-* Many online courses, tutorials, books.
-Choose what you like.
+* Many excellent online courses, tutorials, books to choose from.

-To write Django code you need to understand basic O-O concepts and how to write O-O programs using classes and objects.
+To write Django code you need to understand basic O-O concepts and how to use classes and objects in Python.

-## Test-Driven-Development
+## Testing and Test-Driven-Development

 * [Obey the Testing Goat](http://www.obeythetestinggoat.com/) apply TDD to Django and Python.
 Thai calls it "fun to read and ingrain TDD practices".
 Example: write a test to verify that Django is correctly installed **before** you install Django.
 * [Test-Driven Development with Python](http://www.obeythetestinggoat.com/) - scroll down for chapters.
 Individual [pages](http://www.obeythetestinggoat.com/pages/book.html).